Characterizing Vortex-Driven Dynamics in the Solar Atmosphere Using Information Theory: Results

 Figure~\ref{fig:Entropy_novortex} displays the evolution of the entropy in a control region without coherent vortex activity.
-A striking feature is the presence of vertically coherent, quasiperiodic fluctuations across several plasma variables, particularly in density, pressure, and temperature.
+A striking feature is the presence of vertically coherent, nearly periodic fluctuations across several plasma variables, particularly in density, pressure, and temperature.
 These patterns likely reflect global p-mode oscillations driven by the lower boundary of the Bifrost simulation, which imposes perturbations to emulate solar acoustic modes.
-Interestingly, such periodic signatures are suppressed in the vortex region (Figure~\ref{fig:entropy_vortex}), suggesting that the presence of the vortex disrupts or decouples the propagation of these global oscillations.
-Notably, previous studies using the same simulation have identified magnetoacoustic waves propagating within the vortex core, particularly in the lower atmosphere.
-Thus, these waves, are likely generated or modulated by the vortex itself, rather than inherited from the bottom boundary.
+These acoustic modes periodically compress and expand the plasma, modulating temperature, density, and pressure gradients.
+As a result, the spatial complexity of these quantities, measured through SE, oscillates in phase with the p-mode cycles.
+Thus, higher SE values correspond to the compressive phases with steeper gradients, and lower values to the rarefactive, smoother phases.
+Interestingly, such periodic signatures are suppressed in the vortex region (Figure~\ref{fig:entropy_vortex}), suggesting that the presence of the vortex alters or even decouples the propagation of global p-mode oscillations.
+The strong and twisted magnetic fields within the vortex modify the local wave environment, favouring the generation and propagation of magnetoacoustic modes confined within the magnetic structure.
+Previous analyses of the same simulation have identified such waves in the lower atmosphere, supporting the idea that the oscillatory behaviour within the vortex is primarily driven or modulated internally, by the vortex dynamics themselves, rather than directly inherited from the p-mode forcing at the lower boundary.